FAQs - Häufig gestellte Fragen

 How cold does it get?

-Temperatures do not particularly change a lot over the year.
 During the day in the sun temperatures allow wearing T-shirts.
 After sunset in the Andes, freezing point is easily reached.
 In Huayhuash it can get down to -10 ° C. In the tent rather -5.

 Highly recommended are 2 fleece, wind jacket, thin gloves and a hat.
 If you have a down jacket that packs small, make sure to take it along.